 Designing a brilliant website for search engines isn’t enough.
 It must communicate what it should to the right audience.
-The SEO website design should balance the need to help people find your site and to make them want to do something.
+The SEO web design concept should balance the need to help people find your site and to make them want to do something.
 To implement quality control in your online website, the goal of generating traffic to your site and converting those people that arrive at the site must check the following concepts

 - Does the website communicate the key message and support the visiting client’s goal?

 - Does the website target both search engines and humans and do you set precedence in your website design considering these parameters?

 - Does your website implement and integrate effectively images, text to support that communication without distraction?

 - Are the assets on the website easily accessible (clear site navigation) and easy to read or understand?

 - Is the piece appropriate to the target audience?